badGarnet/channel_image_segmentation/README.md

 This project uses [Tensorflow](https://www.tensorflow.org/) to construct the CNN models.

 GPU or better resource is recommended to train the model.
 One could experiment or demo with a small sample dataset on a CPU only environment.

+## Run example model scripts

+The repository includes an example unet model.
+The model loads data from specified path as ChannelData objects and feeds them into the model pipeline.
+The model script is `utils/run_unet.py`.
+To use it please follow the steps below:

+- ensure a tensorflow environment is activated (see section above for more information)
+- set the path to the train and vali datasets in lines 29 to 36 where `train_data` and `val_data` objects are defined.
+- set the false positive loss weight at line 25: if `fp_weight` < 1, the model tolerates false positive more than false negative; this can lead to a model segmenting more channels than training masks but potentially pick up subtle channels beyond human interpretation
+- set model building mode at line 19 to either a learning rate finding mode (`find_lr = True`) or model training mode (`find_lr = False`); by default the model uses a scheduler to change learning rate from `1e-3` to `1e4` (lines 81 to 86)
+- execute `python run_unet.py` on Windows or `python3 run_unet.py` on Linux/Mac to start model training/learning rate finding